 A USI account will contain all your nationally recognised training records and results from 1 January 2015 onwards.
-Your results from 2015 will be available in your USI account in 2016.
+Your results from the current year will be available on your USI account in the following year.
 When applying for a job or enrolling in further study, you will often need to provide your training records and results.
 One of the main benefits of the USI is that you will have easy access to your training records and results throughout your life.
-You can access your USI account online from a computer, tablet or smart phone anywhere and anytime.
+You can access your USI account online from a computer, tablet, or smart phone anywhere and anytime.